8LWXpg/gpm/README.md

 So you want to make your own package manager?

-For somthing that feels like a overkill to create standalone package manager, but feels too lazy to manually check for update and download.
+For something that feels like overkill to create standalone package manager, but is just too lazy to manually check for updates and download.

 ## Installation